mnx-solutions/incident-response-docs/docs/after/post_mortem_process.md

 You should invite the following people to the post-mortem meeting,

 * Always
-    * The incident commander.
+    * The on-call person.
-    * Service owners involved in the incident.
+    * Other team members involved in the incident.
     * Key engineer(s)/responders involved in the incident.
 * Optional
     * Customer liaison.
-(Only SEV-1 incidents)
+(Only Critical incidents)

 A general agenda for the meeting would be something like,